artcom/ac-logger/README.md

-# Ac::Logger
+# AC::Logger

-A small wrapper around the default ruby Logger class to contain a couple of conventions and conveniences I assembled over the years.
-Feature include:
+Small wrapper around the default ruby Logger class to contain a couple of conventions and conveniences assembled over the years including:
- - logging exceptions messages together with their callstacks
+ - exception logging together with their callstacks
  - easily parsable timestamps
  - easily log level marker

 To experiment with that code, run `bin/console` for an interactive prompt.